ansible-collections/netapp.ontap/README.md

   - na_ontap_snapshot - fix key error on volume when using REST.
   - na_ontap_snapshot - add error message if volume is not found with REST.
   - na_ontap_volume - fix idempotency issue with compression settings when using REST.
+  - na_ontap_aggregate - Fixed error in delete aggregate if the `disk_count` is less than current disk count.

 ## 21.17.3